 This post kicks off a series about understanding community.
-As volunteers, our hearts are in the right place and we get involved because we care and want to impact the world for the better.
-But we need to make sure that we are treating all people with dignity and respect—the people we’re serving, our fellow volunteers, and our nonprofit leaders.
+As volunteers, our hearts are in the right place, and we get involved because we care and want to impact the world for the better.
+But we need to ensure that we treat all people with dignity and respect—the people we’re serving, our fellow volunteers, and our nonprofit leaders.
 We will have a series of posts on this, starting with the LGBTQ+ community.

 Understanding the basics: what does LGBTQ+ mean?

 So let’s start with the basics.
 What does LGBTQ+ even mean, and why are there so many letters?